Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns 'Identity and links for Psychiatry for Kids' and lists specific fields like tagline, audience, focus, publisher, sponsor relationship, and key URLs.
-It is a specific verb ('get') on a well-identified resource ('microsite info') and distinguishes from sibling tools that focus on articles or crisis resources.
+The description clearly states the tool returns identity and links for a specific resource (Psychiatry for Kids), listing exact content such as tagline, audience, focus, publisher, sponsor relationship, and URLs.
+This specific scope immediately distinguishes it from sibling tools that deal with articles or crisis resources.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.